jjones203/architecture_kata/solution/adr/08-mediator-topology.md

 Accepted

 ## Context
-In the _Fundamentals of Software Architecture_ book, the authors Richards and Ford write about the two primary topologies within event-driven architecture.
-The mediator topology in particular is commonly used when a platform needs control over the workflow of event processes.
+In the _Fundamentals of Software Architecture_ book, the authors Richards and Ford write about the two primary topologies within event-driven architecture: mediator and broker.
+Since the mediator coordinates the steps required to respond to a particular event, the mediator topology is commonly used when a platform needs control over the workflow of event processes.
+The broker topology allows for greater responsiveness but less control over the sequencing of event processes.

+## Decision Drivers
+- Given our decision to use event-driven architecture, which topology is more appropriate?
+Are we willing trade greater responsiveness for less workflow control or vice versa?

 ## Decision
-Workflow is one of our top 3 desired architecture characteristics, which motivated us to adopt the mediator topology for our event-driven architecture.
+For safety and privacy reasons, the Hey, Blue! platform will require certain events occur in a particular sequence: e.g., a civilian must initiate an interaction, then an officer must accept the chat request.
+The mediator topology better lends itself to such workflow orchestration.

 ## Considered Options
 The other option for an event-driven architecture is to use the broker topology.
 On its chapter on event-driven architecture style, the book _Fundamentals of Software_ states that "[t]he broker topology differs from the mediator topology in that there is no central event mediator."
-Based on our interaction workflow, it would further increase the complexity of its implementation.
+We believe this would further increase the complexity of implementing our proposed interaction workflow.

 ## Consequences